 Whether the consumer at location updates in period is determined by the realization of the binary random variable , which takes the value 1 if consumer updates in period and 0 otherwise.
 Each period’s updaters are chosen randomly such that a constant proportion update in each period:

-This is the mechanism behind the exercises presented in Section 6.
-While the details of the informational friction is different in the more realistic models we will set up in Section 4, the same logic and quantitative result holds: the serial correlation of consumption growth approximately equals the proportion of non-updaters.
+This is the mechanism behind the exercises presented in section IV.
+While the details of the informational friction are diﬀerent in the more realistic model we present in section III, the same logic and quantitative result hold: the serial correlation of consumption growth approximately equals the proportion of nonupdaters.

-Note further that the model does not introduce any explicit reason that consumption growth should be related to the predictable component of income growth a la Campbell and Mankiw .
+Note further that the model does not introduce any explicit reason that consumption growth should be related to the predictable component of income growth a la Campbell and Mankiw (1989).
 In a regression of consumption growth on the predictable component of income growth (and nothing else), the coeﬃcient on income growth would entirely derive from whatever correlation predictable income growth might have with lagged consumption growth.
-This is the pattern we will ﬁnd below, both in our theoretical and our empirical work.
+This is the pattern we will ﬁnd below, in both our theoretical and empirical work.

-Below, we present two models that will be used to simulate the economy under frictionless and sticky expectations.
-First, we specify a small open economy (or partial equilibrium) model with a rich and empirically realistic calibration of idiosyncratic and aggregate risk but exogenous interest rates and wages.
-Second, we extend the SOE model to a heterogeneous agents dynamic stochastic general equilibrium (closed-economy) model that endogenizes factor returns, at the cost of a more burdensome computational task.17
+Below, we present a model that will be used to simulate the economy under frictionless and sticky expectations.
+We specify a small open economy (or partial equilibrium) model with a rich and empirically realistic calibration of idiosyncratic and aggregate risk but exogenous interest rates and wages.
+In the online appendix, we present two alternative closed economy (general equilibrium) models, along with simulation results analogous to those of section IV, replicating our ﬁndings in other settings.6

-Several features are common across all our models.
-A continuum of agents care about expected lifetime utility derived from CRRA preferences over a unitary consumption good; they geometrically discount future utility ﬂows by discount factor .
-These agents inelastically supply one unit of labor, and their only decision in each period is how to divide their market resources between consumption and saving in a single asset .
-We assume agents are Blanchard “perpetual youth” consumers: They have a constant probability of death between periods, and upon death they are are immediately replaced, while their assets are distributed among surviving households in proportion to the recipient’s wealth.
+In our model, a continuum of agents care about expected lifetime utility derived from CRRA preferences over a unitary consumption good; they geometrically discount future utility ﬂows by discount factor .
+Agents inelastically supply one unit of labor, and their only decision in each period is how to divide their market resources between consumption and saving in a single asset .
+We assume agents are Blanchard (1985) “perpetual youth” consumers: They have a constant probability of death between periods, and upon death they are immediately replaced, while their assets are distributed among surviving households in proportion to the recipient’s wealth.

 We represent both aggregate and idiosyncratic productivity levels as having both transitory and permanent components.
 Large literatures have found that this representation is diﬃcult to improve upon much in either context, and the simplicity of this description yields considerable beneﬁts both in the tractability of the model, and in making its mechanics as easy to understand as possible.

-In more detail, aggregate permanent labor productivity grows by factor , subject to mean one iid aggregate permanent shocks , so the aggregate productivity state evolves according to:
+In more detail, aggregate permanent labor productivity grows by factor , subject to mean one iid aggregate permanent shocks , so the aggregate productivity state evolves according to a ﬁnite Markov chain:

-The productivity growth factor follows a bounded random walk, as in (for example) Edge et al. , which is part of a literature whose aim is to capture in a simple statistical way the fact that underlying rates of productivity growth seem to vary substantially over time (e.g., fast in the 1950s, slow in the 1970s and 1980s, moderate in the 1990s, and so on; see also Jorgenson et al. ).18 We introduce these slow-moving productivity growth rates not just for realism but also because we need to perform, in our simulated data, exercises like those Campbell and Mankiw performed in empirical data, in which consumption growth is regressed on the component of income growth that was predictable using data lagged several quarters.
+where and index the states.
+The productivity growth factor follows a bounded random walk, as in (for example) Edge, Laubach, and Williams (2007), which is part of a literature whose aim is to capture in a simple statistical way the fact that underlying rates of productivity growth seem to vary substantially over time (e.g., fast in the 1950s, slow in the 1970s and 1980s, moderate in the 1990s, and so on; see also Jorgenson, Ho, and Stiroh (2008)).7 We introduce these slow-moving productivity growth rates not just for realism, but also because we need to perform simulated exercises analogous to those of Campbell and Mankiw (1989) on empirical data, in which consumption growth is regressed on the component of income growth that was predictable using data lagged several quarters.
 We therefore need a model in which there is some predictability in income growth several quarters in the future.